cmotc/android-scullery/README.md

   * ./scripts/check\_multiple\_working ~ This script is obsolete.
 It will be replaced with a menu which allows you to simply select the desired working folder.
+  * scripts/press\_enter ~ This is not necessary anymore, since we're using dialogs and not reads.

 Scullery API
 ------------